drkrillo/docs/creator/sdk7/publishing/publishing.md

 ### Check scene data

-When deploying, the CLI reads information from the _scene.json_ to know where to deploy your scene to.
+When deploying, the CLI reads information from the _scene.json_ file to determine where to deploy your scene.

 Open your scene's _scene.json_ file and complete the following data: